kevshin2002/Coding-Journey/README.md

-# Codecademy
+# My Coding Journey
-Track/Progress of Codecademy languages and courses.
+This repo is a collection of all my progress of software skills.